Zuehlke/machines-code-people/articles/you-are-not-a-software-engineer.md

 authorName: Stefan Djelekar
 authorGithubUsername: djelekar
 issue: 60
-title: '"You are not a Software Engineer" - What am I then?'
+title: '"You are not a software engineer" - What am I then?'
 ---
 # {{page.title}}